 The operators of an Alabama staffing company have been charged with hiring illegal immigrants to do work for the Mar-Jac Poultry facility in Jasper, Alabama.

-Crystal and Deivin Escelante operate The Grand Family Enterprise LLC, (GFE), and the couple has reportedly contracted with Mar-Jac since 2014 to provide workers for the plant in Jasper.
+Crystal and Deivin Escalante operate The Grand Family Enterprise LLC, (GFE), and the couple has reportedly contracted with Mar-Jac since 2014 to provide workers for the plant in Jasper.

-It has also been alleged that undocumented workers were living in homes owned by GFE in Jasper and Haleyville, where the Escelantes reside.
+It has also been alleged that undocumented workers were living in homes owned by GFE in Jasper and Haleyville, where the Escalantes reside.

-The Escelantes were scheduled to appear in court on October 27.
+The Escalantes were scheduled to appear in court on October 27.

 Mar-Jac Poultry Inc. is headquartered in Gainesville, Georgia, and involves the Georgia operations of Mar-Jac Poultry, the 15th largest poultry producer in the United States.
 Mar-Jac Poultry LLC involves the Alabama and Mississippi operations and is headquartered in Jasper, Alabama, according to the WATTPoultry.com Top Companies Database.

 Together, the two entities processed 15.88 million pounds of ready-to-cook chicken on a weekly basis in 2019.